Creepy new Netflix thriller You has got many of us wondering just how easy it would be for a new partner to stalk us online.

 If you have a MacBook, consider going into system preferences and setting the required password field to 'immediately'.
 This means you’ll have to re-enter your password every time your Mac goes to sleep, annoying yes, but also creep proof.

 Most of us use cloud storage these days for files and photos, increasingly we use it to back up, store and share our most personal data.
 We likely share cloud access across multiple devices, for example backing up a phone to our laptop, whether manually or automatically.

-Remember you can also to turn off all backups to the cloud on your WhatsApp account by accessing chats, then chat backup and setting auto backup to off.
+Remember, you can also turn off all backups to the cloud on your WhatsApp account by accessing chats, then chat backup and setting auto backup to off.

 Double up your security

 If you want to be doubly sure to keep someone out of your online accounts, such as Gmail for example, you can set up Two Factor Authentication.
 This is a system that requires more than just your username and password.
 It also needs a numeric code.
 This code is usually sent to your smartphone via text message.

 You can turn it on for Microsoft services and sites, as well as Dropbox.
 It might be a slight inconvenience but it should keep anyone who might guess your password out of your accounts.

 In case someone manages to log on to your computer, you want to make sure they can’t access your most private files.
 Especially if you’ve been storing sneaky candids of your best friend.

 On windows (but not Windows 10) you can encrypt your files to protect them.
 Right-click (or press and hold) a file or folder and select properties, then select the advanced button and select the encrypt contents to secure data checkbox.
 Select OK to close the advanced attributes window, select apply, and then select OK.